 The groups are collaborating with indigenous leaders, who in their effort to protect their rights and territories are resisting fracking on their lands.
 Across Brazil, 380 municipalities have already banned the practice.
 But the coalition is pushing for a national ban outright, as we see in many other countries around the world.
 The movement is also stretching into Argentina, Uruguay, and Paraguay – seeding hope that the practice will eventually banned throughout Latin America.

-You can support their efforts by using the hashtag #LeilãoFóssilNão on June 7.
+You can support their efforts by using the hashtag #LeilãoFóssilNão on June 7 for the next auction.
 International solidarity is an important part of the struggle – showing them the world is watching can make a huge impact.

 The Trans-Adriatic Pipeline, or TAP for short, is part of the Southern Gas Corridor, a mega gas pipeline spanning over 3,000 kilometers.
 It’d allow gas, a polluting fossil fuel mainly composed of methane, to flow from Azerbaijan into Europe.